 No matter where you are in your CI/CD journey, Harness is here to partner with you.
 The transformational journeys that the two firms in the webinar are going in is certainly within reach for you and your organization.
 Harness has the ability to run Jenkins Jobs and capture outputs to leverage in a Harness Pipeline.

 Don’t just take our word for it: the webinar is filled with great tidbits that transcend tools and talk about approaches from seasoned architects.
-If you have not signed up for the Harness Platform yet, feel free to.
+If you have not signed up for the Harness Platform yet, feel free to do so now.

 Charlene O’Hanlon 00:00